The BCA Math Team ran its first student-led informational session on Math Research for

 - MOM test

-- If your mother can understand the paper, then it should be sufficient.
+- If your mother can understand the paper, then it

 - Helps write introductions